reallyreadit/dev-env/readme.md

 for repo in db api web dev-env static blog; do git clone https://github.com/reallyreadit/$repo; done
 ```

 Next, you have a choice on how to set up the development environment.

-The easiest way to use [Docker](https://www.docker.com/get-started/) and our Docker Compose configuration.
-With one command, this will install and run the required server containers to get started developing: the node.js 14 `web` server, ASP.NET 3.1 `api` server, Postgres 14 `db` server, and a reverse proxy server that provides a HTTPS interface to the previous services.
+The easiest way is to use [Docker](https://www.docker.com/get-started/) and our [Docker Compose](https://docs.docker.com/compose/gettingstarted/) configuration.
+With one command, this will install and run the required server containers to get started with development: the node.js 14 `web` server, ASP.NET 3.1 `api` server, Postgres 14 `db` server, and a reverse proxy server that provides a HTTPS interface to the previous services.
 See "Install via Docker" below.

-Alternatively, you can manually install these dependencies by following the readmes of [`db`](https://github.com/reallyreadit/db), [`api`](https://github.com/reallyreadit/api) and [`web`](https://github.com/reallyreadit/web), in that order.
+Alternatively, you can manually install all these dependencies by following the readmes of [`db`](https://github.com/reallyreadit/db), [`api`](https://github.com/reallyreadit/api) and [`web`](https://github.com/reallyreadit/web), in that order.
 Then skip to "Manual Installation".

 ## Quickstart: install via Docker